 3. Choose your company wisely: Focus on developing relationships with the people who are proactive and balanced in their approach towards world affairs.
 Avoid the complainers, whiners, drama queens, and Negative Nancy’s who always manage to find something that they aren’t satisfied with, and are unwilling to actively find solutions to problems.
 Be intentional about building a network of heart-centered people who believe that there’s room for growth and improvement.
 They stay informed about world affairs without feeling depressed by the news.

 4. Focus on the goodness in the world and add to it: We tend to notice things in our environment based on what we focus on and believe.
 For example, if you decide to purchase a red shirt, you’ll begin noticing red shirts everywhere, in shops and worn by the people around you.
 Similarly, if you believe that there’s goodness, love, and kindness in the world, you’ll find plenty of evidence for it everywhere.
-All you need to do is be willing to witness your life from a place of curiosity and wonder.
 You’ll be surprised by how much brighter and promising the world looks when you take on this perspective.
 It will also encourage you to add to the goodness in your own unique ways, whether that be through acts of kindness, or engaging in volunteer work.

 5. Have a positivity practice: An effective way to shield yourself from negativity is by developing a positivity practice.
 This practice may include rituals that help you stay in a positive flow and keep your vibration high.
 Feeding yourself with inspirational material will give you the push needed to run at peak performance, and will greatly impact the quality of your experiences.
 Read motivational stories and books, listen to helpful podcasts and talks, watch heartwarming movies, attend workshops and events where you can engage in a dynamic community, and follow people on social media who post life-enhancing material.
 Meditation, breathwork, exercise, and walks in nature will keep your body in a healthy and centered state.